lewisgoddard/website/recommendations/software/anti-virus.md

 </aside>
 <div class="cpu-detail-body">
 <h3>Same engine, plus a dashboard that follows you onto Mac and mobile.</h3>
-<p>The consumer Microsoft Defender app is included in every Microsoft&nbsp;365 Personal and Family subscription.
-On Windows it&rsquo;s the same scanner you already had &mdash; the value is that it extends to your Mac, iPhone or Android with a single sign&#8209;on and one place to see device status.
+<p>Microsoft Defender is included with Windows.
+The consumer Defender app also offers cross-device apps for Mac, iPhone and Android; on Windows it&rsquo;s the same scanner you already had &mdash; the value is a central place to see device status.
 Scores 99.93% online protection with only 3 false alarms in the March 2026 round &mdash; tied with ESET on protection, beats it on false positives.</p>
-<p>If you already pay for M365 for Office and Outlook, you are already paying for this.
-Install the Defender app from the Microsoft 365 portal.
-If you don&rsquo;t pay for M365, there is no reason to start paying just for this &mdash; the built&#8209;in scanner gives you identical protection on Windows.
+<p>Install the Defender app from Microsoft if you want the cross-device dashboard.
+There is no reason to pay separately for Defender &mdash; the built-in scanner gives identical protection on Windows.
 The one weak spot is system impact: 12.9 in the April 2026 performance test, which puts it in the &ldquo;Advanced&rdquo; band rather than &ldquo;Advanced+&rdquo;.
 On modern hardware you won&rsquo;t notice; on an older laptop ESET or Kaspersky will feel snappier.</p>
 </div>
 </article>